jmm/relatively/README.md

-A WIP experimental approach to the Node `require()` `../../../../../../..` problem.
+A WIP experimental approach to solving the Node `require()` `../../../../../../..` problem.
 See for example [Better local require() paths for Node.js](https://gist.github.com/branneman/8048520).
-Allows `require()`ing paths that are relative to the application, or whatever you configure.
+Allows `require()`ing paths that are relative to the application root, or whatever you configure.

 # Use case